 🌱 More recipes using radish greens

 Look no further!
 See our other radish leaves recipes below or substitute them for carrot greens where noted:

 - Sautéed Radish Greens

 - Carrot Tops Soup (use radish tops instead of carrots)

 Looking for more outside-the-box pesto recipes?
 We've got you covered.
-We love using carrot greens in pesto, beet leaves in pesto, and also making a nut-free pesto with chickpeas.
+We love using carrot greens in pesto, beet leaves in pesto, basil pesto with broccoli stems, plant-based pesto made with arugula, vegan pesto with fresh parsley, pesto made with kale, pesto made with cilantro, and also making a nut-free pesto with chickpeas, pesto with sunflower seeds, or pesto with pumpkin seeds.
 The pesto possibilities are truly endless!

 🌟 Did you make this recipe?
 Leave a ⭐️⭐️⭐️⭐️⭐️ star rating and a comment below to let us know how it turned out.
 Save it for later by pinning to your favorite Pinterest board and make sure to tag us on Fork in the Road’s Instagram to show off your sustainable food creations!

 - 2 cups radish tops, chopped (from about 1 bunch)

 - ⅓ cup pine nuts, or sunflower seeds if nut-free